Enbloc of Shunfu Ville concluded at S$638 million by Qingjian Realty

-The 358-unit property, built by the former Housing & Urban Development Company (or HUDC) back in the 1980s and was privatised in year 2013, has been acquired by Qingjian Realty for a whopping $638 million (SGD).
+The 358-unit property, built by the former Housing & Urban Development Company (or HUDC) back in the 1980s and was privatized in the year 2013, has been acquired by Qingjian Realty for a whopping $638 million (SGD).

-Market reactions on the privatisation of Shunfu Ville back in 2013
+Market reactions on the privatization of Shunfu Ville back in 2013

 Apparently, the transacted price is about $50 million lower than the original reserve price of $688 million, which was mentioned during the relaunch of the collective sale back in January, after a fail acquisition in September 2015.